Perfectly Shaven Legs

 11. Sunscreen, sunscreen, sunscreen!
 Sun damage isn't pretty on your body or face.
 Every part of your skin's healthy appearance is impaired if you aren't wearing sunscreen on the parts of your body that will see daylight.
 Failing to apply a broad spectrum sunscreen on legs when we are wearing shorts or skirts can lead to premature signs of aging and even skin cancer.

 12. Stopping red bumps.
 All the steps we mentioned above will greatly minimize, even virtually eliminate, any risk of abrasion that can lead to red bumps.
 Further help can be found from a smoothing, protective body oil that leaves the skin nourished and soothed but not greasy.
+Paula's Choice Skincare's RESIST Body Oil Spray is even gentle enough for skin prone to eczema.
 This step is the key to beautifully glowing legs.

 We'll close this topic with a bit of myth-busting: Contrary to what many believe, shaving does not change the hair's texture, color, or affect how often you need to shave.
 Those factors occur internally due to your inherited genetic traits and the way you shave your legs.
 Shaving itself has zero impact!